Skip to main content

 Let's compare and explain the responses returned with some examples of a shared population strategy and a detailed population strategy:

-Example request with a shared population strategy
+Example request with a detailed population

-Example response with a shared population strategy
+Example response with a detailed population

 {